 - required equipment or materials

 The IRS requirement for business tax deductions is that expenses must be ordinary and necessary.

 Since most freelancers work from home, the home office deduction can apply.
-The IRS allows you to write off everything from rent to utilities for portions of your home that you use as an office.
+The IRS allows you to take a deduction for many expenses ranging from rent to utilities for the portions of your home that you use as an office.

 The catch is that your office space must be exclusively used for your self-employment work; you can't "borrow" your kid's room from 9 to 5 and consider that space your home office nor can you use the same space for a job that you work at as someone else's employee.

 Travel and meals

 Travel and meals are some of the trickier tax deductions as a freelancer.

-- You're allowed to deduct the costs of traveling to a job—with the exception being commuting to an office—and business meals with clients are also deductible, at a 50% rate.
+- You're allowed to deduct the costs of traveling to a job—with the exception being commuting to your office—and business meals with clients are also deductible, but usually at a 50% rate.

 However, your expenses have to be necessary for the development and operation of your business.
 You can't simply write off your vacation costs as "business expenses."

 Education and certifications

 If you're a learning buff and your interests overlap with your profession, your educational costs may be tax deductible.

-- If you take classes to get certifications in your field or to enhance your business knowledge, you can typically write off those costs.
+- If you take classes to get certifications in your field or to enhance your business knowledge, you can typically deduct those expenses.

 - The same is true for business related licensing, registration or certification costs you have.

 As with all freelance expenses, these deductions need to directly relate to your business.
 For example, a class on gardening skills would not typically be considered ordinary or necessary if you're a computer programmer nor would education that trains you for a new career.